 New York Academy of Sciences, June 28, 2018

 Science Friday’s, Ira Flatow hosted a panel of experts for a sold-out discussion on the social, cultural, behavioral, and economic roots of science denialism.
-The evening began with welcome remarks from Richard Marlink, director of Rutgers Global Health Institute, and Melanie Brickman Borchard, director of life sciences at New York Academy of Sciences, discussing how climate change, vaccines, and other topics remain the subject of public debate as a result of science denial.
+The evening began with welcome remarks from Richard Marlink, director of Rutgers Global Health Institute, and Kari Fischer, program manager of life sciences at New York Academy of Sciences, discussing how climate change, vaccines, and other topics remain the subject of public debate as a result of science denial.

 Rutgers Around the World, November 26, 2018

 An episode of Rutgers Around the World, a podcast produced by Rutgers Global.
-Richard Marlink shines a light on the field of global health by reflecting on his own career path and his work in fighting HIV/AIDS in the United States and abroad.
+Richard Marlink considers the field of global health by reflecting on his own career path and his work in HIV/AIDS in the United States and abroad.

 News 12 New Jersey, July 20, 2018